appelemac/StahpDozAds-Discord/README.md

-# AntiInvite-Discord
+# StahpDozAds - A Discord Bot
-Anti-Invite Bot for Discord, based on Discord.Net
+An Anti-Advertising Bot for Discord, based on Discord.Net

 *This bot is a W.I.P. but should be stable.
-Code is ugly and stuff.*
+Code is ugly and stuff.
+Currently limited to Invite Monitoring.*